How to Make Pasta alla Gricia

 20 g diamond crystal kosher salt

-Add the cheese, pepper, and reserved guanciale fat to a large bowl, stir to combine, and set aside.
+Add to a large bowl, stir to combine, and set aside.

 Transfer the pasta to the bowl, and stir to combine.
 The sauce will thicken a little.
-I set the bowl over the pasta pot so it keeps everything warm.
-If you do this, turn the pasta pan to low, or else the cheese will coagulate.
+I set the bowl over the pasta pot to keep it warm.
+If you do this, turn the pasta pan to low, or the cheese will coagulate.

 Divide among 4 bowls and serve with extra cheese and a grind or two of pepper.